lukeanthony007/luma/README.md

 # 🧠 Luma

-> **A local-first, Markdown-native AI engine for Obsidian that transforms your notes into a searchable, emotionally intelligent memory system.**
+> **A local-first, Markdown-native AI engine for Obsidian that transforms your notes into a searchable, intelligent memory system.**

 ---